suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 .. image:: figs/tut8_analysis.png
 	:width: 50%

-Notice how the rate initially increases as a function of connection weight, but then decreases due to depolarization blockade; and the effect of the synaptic time decay constant (synMechTau2) depends on whether the cell is spiking normally or in blockade.
-The batch simulations and analyses facilitate exploration and understanding of these complex interactions.
+Notice how the rate initially increases as a function of connection weight, but then decreases due to depolarization blockade; and how the effect of the synaptic time decay constant (synMechTau2) depends on whether the cell is spiking normally or in blockade.
+Batch simulations and analyses facilitate exploration and understanding of these complex interactions.

 .. note:: For the more advanced users, this is what NetPyNE does under the hood when you run a batch: